-Abdominoplasty is an excellent option for women and men with sagging abdominal skin, pockets of stubborn belly fat, and stretched out abdominal muscles who want to restore the flat appearance of their stomach.
+An abdominoplasty is an excellent option for women and men with sagging abdominal skin, pockets of stubborn belly fat, and stretched-out abdominal muscles who want to restore the flat appearance of their stomach.
 At HealthPartners Plastic Surgery, we want you to feel good about yourself.
-Our experienced surgeons will recommend the best options to get the results you want.
-It is important for you to feel cared for and be comfortable before having a procedure.
-We are dedicated to providing our patients in Woodbury and St. Paul with outstanding results form their abdominoplasty.
+Our experienced surgeons will recommend the best options to get the results you want in Twin Cities.
+It is important for you to feel cared for and comfortable before having a procedure.
+We are dedicated to providing our patients in Woodbury and St. Paul with outstanding results from their abdominoplasty.

 What Is Abdominoplasty?